aviflax/fc4/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

   <dd>Specifies that the element being defined actively and directly writes to the target element.

   <dt><code>read-by</code>
-  <dd>Specifies that the element being defined (usually a data-store) is read from by the target
+  <dd>Specifies that the element being defined (usually a datastore) is read from by the target
       element(s)

   <dt><code>written-by</code>
-  <dd>Specifies that the element being defined (usually a data-store) is written to by the target
+  <dd>Specifies that the element being defined (usually a datastore) is written to by the target
       element(s)

   <dt><code>subscribers</code>
-  <dd>Specifies that the element being defined (usually a data-store or datatype) is subscribed to by
+  <dd>Specifies that the element being defined (usually a datastore or datatype) is subscribed to by
       the target element(s)

   <dt><code>publishers</code>
-  <dd>Specifies that the element being defined (usually a data-store or datatype) is published
+  <dd>Specifies that the element being defined (usually a datastore or datatype) is published
       (to) by the target element(s)
 </dl>